albertomh/Nacar/README.md

 Translators are packages that take a Python object (previously parsed from a YAML blueprint) and turn it into a Nacar application written in a target language such as Bash.
+Translators live inside the `translate` package.
+Here you will also find an `itranslator.py` interface that defines the methods a translator should implement.
+The files for each translator should live inside a package of their own under `translate`.
+This package should follow the naming convention `to_<target-language>`.

 ---